-ELK aka Luke Cornish is an Australian born street artist who has created unique, powerful images from handmade stencils from Canberra, Melbourne and Sydney.
+ELK aka Luke Cornish is an Australian born street artist (born 1979) who has created unique, powerful images from handmade stencils from Canberra, Melbourne and Sydney.
 His rise within the contemporary art world has been meteoric, becoming the first artist to be nominated for the Archibald Prize with a portrait created entirely out of stencils.

 A former blue-collar worker from Canberra, Cornish’s apathy and boredom during his early twenties encouraged him to start experimenting with Stanley knives and spray-paint cans.
 Fast forward a decade and a bit; and Cornish has literally carved his name into the general public’s mind.